Slasher4k/aaronhatchard/_posts/2019-03-03-react-fairtasker-tutorial-part-2.md

 ~~~
 {: .language-css}

 Next we want to improve the look our `<TaskCard />`'s, their styling will be based on a task's status which can be one of three values: `"Open"`, `"Assigned"`, `"Completed"`.
 The task status will determine the colour of the left hand side border of the `<TaskCard />`.
-We will create a `constants.js` file in a `util` folder that will export a `TASK_STATUS` object providing those values.
+We will create a `constants.js` file in a `utils` folder that will export a `TASK_STATUS` object providing those values.

 ~~~
-// ./util/constants.js
+// ./utils/constants.js

 export const TASK_STATUS = {
     ASSIGNED: "Assigned",